mikedilger/mosaic-spec/docs/bootstrap.md

 ### Server Key

-The second part is the server's public key, encoded according to [human encodings](human_encodings.md) as a `mopub0`.
+The second part of each line is the server's public key, encoded according to [human encodings](human_encodings.md) as a `mopub0`.
 This are 58 characters long.